-Thor Ice works with Nefco to take their ingenious food chilling solution to international markets.
+Thor Ice works with Nopef and Nefco to take their ingenious food chilling solution to international markets.

 One of the first things a child learns in the kitchen is the importance of refrigeration.
 “Put the milk back in the refrigerator or it will go bad,” we are told.
 This lesson also applies to the food industry.
 The Icelandic company Thor Ice Chilling Solutions ehf. has a method to quickly and efficiently chill food such as meat and fish.
 The Nordic Project Fund (Nopef) provided feasibility funding for Thor Ice to analyse and enter the Russian market.
 As a next step the company received a Nefco loan in spring 2020 to further boost its international expansion.